-The Institute of Economic Research (IER) is an organization with a long tradition, established April 1, 1940 as the Research Institute of East Asia Economies (Toa Keizai Kenkyusho in Japanese) of the Tokyo University of Commerce and then reorganized as the Institute of Economic Research, Hitotsubashi University in 1949.
-Established with the objective of conducting “comprehensive research on the Japanese economy and the world economy,” the IER has generated numerous outstanding research results through individual research and joint research led by IER staff members, earning the high regard of researchers, the research community, and universities and research institutions in Japan and around the world.
-One of its achievements of particular note is the research for and publication of the Long-Term Economic Statistics Series (LTES) from the 1950s through the 1980s (14 volumes in total).
-As a successor to the LTES, since the 1990s the IER has been carrying out research for the Asian Historical Statistics Series (planned to make up 12 volumes in total), publication of which began in fiscal 2008.
+The Institute of Economic Research (IER) is an organization with a nearly 70-year history.
+It was established on April 1, 1940 as the Research Institute of East Asia Economies (Toa Keizai Kenkyusho in Japanese) of the Tokyo University of Commerce, and subsequently reorganized as the Institute of Economic Research, Hitotsubashi University in 1949.
+Established with the objective of conducting “comprehensive research on the Japanese economy and the world economy,” the IER has generated numerous outstanding research results.
+Notably, the IER has been playing a leading role in Japan through the development of outstanding databases on economics and society as well as advanced theoretical and empirical analyses and policy research directly connected to these data.

-To carry out these plans, on April 1 of this year the IER reorganized its research structure into the following five sections: the Research Division of Theories in Economics and Statistics, the Research Division of Economic Measurement and Statistics, the Research Division of Comparative and World Economics, the Research Division of Economic Institutions and Policy, and the Research Division of Frontier Sciences in Economics.
-It also operates four affiliated facilities, the Research Centre for Information and Statistics of Social Science, the Center for Economic Institutions, the Center for Intergenerational Studies, and the Research Center for Economic and Social Risks, with the cooperation of faculty in each research division and partner researchers in Japan and overseas.
+The IER is expected to play an important role in fulfilling these missions of the University.
+In accordance with this objective, the IER reorganized its research structure in 2015 into five sections: the Research Division of Theories in Economics and Statistics; the Research Division of Economic Measurement and Statistics; the Research Division of Comparative and World Economics; the Research Division of Economic Institutions and Policy; and the Research Division of Frontier Sciences in Economics.
+The IER also operates four affiliated facilities: the Research Centre for Information and Statistics of Social Science; the Center for Economic Institutions; the Center for Intergenerational Studies; and the Research Center for Economic and Social Risks.